Best Star Wars Games TechnoBuffalo 2021

 - Takes too long to unlock characters

-The Complete Saga is a combination of Lego Star Wars: The Video Game and its sequel Lego Star Wars II: The Original Story and it came out in 2007.
+The Complete Saga released back in 2007 and was a huge hit at the time.
+It's a combination of LEGO Star Wars: The Video Game and its sequel LEGO Star Wars II: The Original Story.
 This is the game to play if you want to have a ridiculously funny time reliving the first six Star Wars movies with a friend or with a kid.
 Since it's a collection of two games, there are several levels and hours of gameplay.

 One of the things that makes this collection of games so interesting is that each character is assigned a character type, so they have different tools and abilities.
 You might play through a level and realize your character doesn't have the proper tool to reach a certain area.
 Later, you unlock a new character and you can replay the level to reach that spot.
 Similarly, there are several secrets hidden throughout the game to keep gaming sessions interesting.

-The Lego characters don't talk, but they do pantomime everything and solve difficulties in ways that only Legos can.
+The LEGO characters don't talk, but they do pantomime everything and solve difficulties in ways that only LEGOS can.
 This adds a level of humor to familiar cut-scenes, while also making them new.
 The controls are simple since these games were meant for children.
 But the laid-back gaming makes it a great game to play with the entire family.
-This game is available on Wii, PS3, DS, Xbox 360, or PC, so double check if it's compatible with your platform of choice.
+Since this is an older title, it's harder to get your hands on since it's only available on Wii, PS3, DS, Xbox 360, or PC.
+Still, it's such a classic Star Wars game that it would be a shame not to include it in this list.

 - Hours of gameplay